 Picking up litter is something the founders of The High 5 Initiative have always done.
 Whenever hiking or kayaking, they take gloves and bags to cleanup along the way.
-The amount of trash left in our state parks is quite alarming and a great deal end up in our waterways.
+The amount of trash left in our open green spaces is quite alarming and a great deal end up in our waterways.
 This is a simple and small gesture we can all do!
-When going to State Parks, remember to pack in and pack out, as most are now trash free and do not have trash cans.
+When enjoying the outdoors, remember to pack in and pack out.

 If you are aware of any particular location that could use the attention of an organized group or would like to sponsor a community cleanup, click here.

 If you are unable to participate in a cleanup, but would still like to help, click here.

 The list of upcoming cleanups and information is located below.

 Please do not attend if you have been sick, exposed to anyone who has been sick, or have visited any hot spots during the 2 weeks prior to the cleanup event.
 Hand sanitizer and gloves will be available.
 We will be following all state, local and CDC Guidelines.

 Partial financial assistance has been provided through the Cecil County VLT Local Community Grant Program, sponsored by the Cecil County Executive.